Sharon M. Danes, Extension Specialist and Professor — Family Social Science

 Another approach is to take action to reduce excess muscle tension by using relaxation exercises.
 Although relaxation exercises do not get at the causes of stress overload, they provide a physical release from tension.

 Learning to achieve the relaxation response is a skill that takes practice.
-Practice the technique at least twice a day.
+Practice one or more of the easy relaxation techniques described below at least twice a day.
 Follow these guidelines:

 - Find a quiet place.